Recipes Worth Repeating

 And just like that, we’re ready to start baking.
 That was quick, huh?

 To bake these eggs, we put our ramekins in a large pan with boiling water to make a water bath.
-This method evenly heats our eggs to prevent potential curdling.
-We add just enough water so that three-fourths of the ramekins are covered and pop them into a 350-degree oven.
+This method evenly heats the eggs to prevent potential curdling.
+Add just enough water so that three-fourths of the ramekins are covered.

 Egg-filled ramekins in a white pan with the water bath.